NEW! 2018-2019 NAIDC Board Election Information

 Elections of members of the Board of Directors will be held in June.
-Interested candidates should submit a brief candidate biography via mail or e-mail to a Board member by May 15.
-Candidates must be capable of meeting Board Requirements and be nominated by a member of the Board of Directors.
+Interested candidates should submit a brief candidate biography via mail or e-mail to a Board member by May 11.
+Candidates should review and be capable of meeting Board Requirements and be nominated by a member of the Board of Directors.
 The Board member will then submit the bio to the Nominating Committee in advance of elections.
 Candidates will be contacted in mid-June with election results.

 Develop tomorrow's dairy leaders and enhance progress of the dairy industry, by providing education, communication and networking among students, producers, and agribusiness and university personnel.